hucancode/hucancode/src/posts/oni-training-2024.md

 ## Last Year's Achievement

-Before go to the goal for this year, I would like to mention some nice thing happed last year.
+Before go to the goals for this year, I would like to mention some nice thing happed last year.
 I have done some good job and I would like to praise myself for it.

 ### Reading